atgreen/red-light-green-light/README.md

 Policy Driven Quality Gates
 ------------------------------

-The idea behind Red Light Green Light is that we decouple the test evaluation policies from the underlying testing tools, in a way that they are:
+The idea behind Red Light Green Light is that to decouple the test evaluation mechanisms and policies from the underlying testing tools, in a way that they are:

  - centrally managed
  - version controlled